open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 This OpenSesame workshop was presented at the 25th annual convention of the Association for Psychological Science (APS) on May 26, 2013.
 The workshop was co-sponsored by the Society of Multivariate Experimental Psychology ([SMEP][]).
 This page is a slightly modified version of the original workshop page, which can be found [here](/aps2013).

-:--
-cmd: overview
---:
+%--
+toc:
+ mindepth: 2
+--%

 ## The goal

 We will create a simple optimal-viewing-position (OVP) experiment with a lexical-decision response.
 Participants briefly see a five-letter string and decide whether the string is a word or a non-word by pressing a key.
 The position of the word relative to fixation is varied.
 The typical finding is that participants are faster to name or discriminate a string of letters when they fixate *just left* of the center [(O'Regan & Jacobs, 1992)](#references).
 Presumably, this left-wards bias reflects the fact that most western languages are read from left to right, and that the left cerebral hemisphere is specialized in language processing.
 (When we fixate to the left, most of the word falls in the right visual field and is thus initially processed by the left hemisphere.)

-:--
-cmd: figure
+%--
+figure:
+ id: FigResults
-src: 1.png
+ source: 1.png
+ caption: |
-caption: Lexical-decision times are lowest when participants fixate slightly to the left of the word center.
+  Lexical-decision times are lowest when participants fixate slightly to the left of the word center.
 In this example, using 7 (blue) and 5 (orange) letter words, the size of this effect is about 0.63 and 0.70 in letter units. [(Adapted from Brysbaert & Nazir, 2005)](#references).
---:
+--%

 In our experiment, each trial will start with a fixation stimulus, after which a five-letter string will be presented.
 After 150 ms, the string is masked by five hash-tags.
 The participant's task is to indicate as quickly and accurately as possible whether the target was a word or a non-word.

-:--
-cmd: figure
+%--
+figure:
+ id: FigTrialSequence
-src: 2.png
+ source: 2.png
+ caption: |
-caption: Schematic example of the trial sequence.
+  Schematic example of the trial sequence.
---:
+--%

 The lexical-decision part of the experiment shows how to collect response-time data.
 To illustrate how you can implement questionnaires, we will also include a consent form and a few questions.